 This project is primarily a collaboration between Dr Mel Bunce (City, University of London), Dr Martin Scott (University of East Anglia) and Dr Kate Wright (Edinburgh University).
-Both Kate and Mel are former journalists, whilst Martin has authored numerous reports about international news coverage.
 All three researchers have published numerous academic and non-academic outputs about journalism and international affairs.
-Professor Dan Brockington (University of Manchester) is acting in an advisory role for the project.
 More details about each researcher can be found below.

 The three main researchers have published numerous academic and non-academic outputs about journalism and international affairs.
 Below is a list of their most relevant publications.

 Bunce, M. Franks, S. and C. Paterson. (eds.).
 (2016) Africa’s Media Image in the Twenty-first Century: from the ‘Heart of Darkness’ to ‘Africa Rising’.
 London: Routledge.